matheuristic/plan9port-config/README.md

 - `ff`: Wrapper around [fzf](https://github.com/junegunn/fzf) for
   fuzzy finding files based on filename.
 Also requires [ripgrep](https://github.com/BurntSushi/ripgrep) be installed.
-- `F`: Show font for current Acme window or set its font to an available fontsrv font in `fontsrv` (`9p ls font` to list fonts).
+- `F`: Show font for current Acme window or increase/decrease it size.
-- `F+`: Increment font size for the current Acme window by the given number of points (defaults to 1 if called with no arg).
-Only works if the current font is a variable font served by `fontsrv`.
+  Increasing and decreasing font size only works if the current font is a variable font served by `fontsrv`.
-- `F-`: Decrement font size for the current Acme window by the given number of points (defaults to 1 if called with no arg).
-Only works if the current font is a variable font served by `fontsrv`.
+- `F+`: Wrapper around `F` that increases the current Acme window's font size by a given number of points (defaults to 1 if called with no arg), assuming the screen is a low-DPI one.
+Only works if the current font is one served by `fontsrv`.
+- `F-`: Like `F+` but decreases font size instead of increasing it.
+- `F++`: Like `F+` but assumes the screen is a high-DPI one.
+- `F--`: Like `F+` but decreases font size instead of increasing it, and assumes the screen is a high-DPI one.
 - `gb`: Wrapper for `git blame` of file in current Acme window.
 - `gl`: Wrapper for `git log` of file in current Acme window.
 - `ghurl`: Hurl the specified or current Acme window file in current